cristicmf/dao/docs/Permission_Analysis.md

 A strong check for external accounts is to prove that they have done **at least one transaction**.
 If that can be shown (for example by using, or somehow deriving the address from a `tx.origin` reference), it will satisfy the condition of being a valid account.
 Whether that account will actually make the call, or is even capable of doing it (maybe the owner lost their private key) is not considered.

-Checking contracts that are added by address is usually not possible.
+Type-checking contracts that are added by address is usually not possible.

 ## Systems of contracts